AusClimateService/npcp/README.md

 The files have the same reference syntax as the input files with an additional field after the final `_` indicating the bias correction method and the start and end time for the training period.

+### Phase 2

+There might be an opportunity for a second phase of the intercomparison.
+Ideas for that phase are being collected at https://github.com/AusClimateService/npcp/issues/3.